purval1992/python-gtk3-tutorial/toolbutton.rst

 ToolButton
 ==========
 A ToolButton is the most basic ToolItem.
-It should be attached to a :doc:`toolbar`, and can be used to display :doc`stockitems`, or custom labels and icons.
+It should be used within a :doc:`toolbar` or :doc:`toolpalette` to provide clickable buttons.
+Each ToolButton can contain a label and/or image however the user settings may override the settings defined by the application.

 ===========
 Constructor
 ===========
 The ToolButton can be constructed using the following::

-  toolbutton = Gtk.ToolButton(label, icon_widget)
+  toolbutton = Gtk.ToolButton(label, icon_widget, icon_name)

-  toolbutton = Gtk.ToolButton(stock_id)
+The *label* widget defines the string of text to be displayed on the ToolButton.
+In all circumstances this should be set.
+The *icon_widget* allows a widget such as an :doc:`image` to be added, however can be omitted if not required.
+The *icon_name* allows the name of an icon to be used, which is then loaded from the current theme.
+This may also be omitted if not needed.

 =======
 Methods